mlcommons/ck/docs/mlperf/inference/3d-unet/README_reference.md

 * Use `--division=closed` to run all scenarios for the closed division including the compliance tests
 * `--offline_target_qps`, and `--singlestream_target_latency` can be used to override the determined performance numbers

+### Generate and upload MLPerf submission

+Follow [this guide](../Submission.md) to generate the submission tree and upload your results.

 ### Questions?
 Suggestions?